Get Your Refund as Quickly as Possible:

 Tax Planning in a Down Economy:

-Taxpayers have been taking a beating, and the recovery hasn’t materialized as hoped.
+Taxpayers have been taking a beating, and full recovery hasn’t materialized as hoped.
 At its most basic, tax planning involves examining alternatives related to personal and business transactions and determining the tax impact of those choices.
 Because decisions made in one year can impact taxes in future years, careful tax planning should always encompass multiple years.
-Strategies for reducing taxable income include: defer receipt of income, take a sabbatical or unpaid leave, invest in tax-free income producing assets, bunch deductible expenses, prepay deductible expenses, do repairs on rental property, maximize expensing of new business assets, make charitable contributions from an IRA, or gift stocks with large capital gain potential.
+Strategies for reducing taxable income might include: defering receipt of income, takeing a sabbatical or unpaid leave, investing in tax-free income producing assets, bunching deductible expenses, prepaying deductible expenses, doing repairs on rental property, maximizing expensing of new business assets, making charitable contributions from an IRA, or gifting stocks with large capital gain potential.

 Capital Gains Planning: